ToF-/Rent/Forth/Story.md

 > *`/MOD ( n,m -- n%m, n/m )` divide n by m, leaving modulo and quotient on the Stack*<br>
 > *`SWAP ( a,b -- b,a )` exchange the two values at the top of the Stack*<br>

+## Finding the nearest order at a given time
 ### Comparing orders by start time

-This way of encoding an order into a cell is in fact quite convenient, since we can still compare encoded orders for start time:
+The way they are encoded as one single cell, order can still be compared on start time, since

 <center>*V* = (*t* x 10⁶ + *d*) x 10⁵ + *p*, *V'* = (*t'* x 10⁶ + *d'*) x 10⁵ + *p'*,</center>